 All PowerND filters use the same multi-layer nano coatings techniques for both light reduction and surface protection.
-In order to provide accurate color reproduction and high resolution, we apply multi-layer nano coating to both sides of the the PowerND 4000 and PowerND 65000 filters.
+In order to provide accurate color reproduction and high resolution, we apply multi-layer nano-coating to both sides of the PowerND 4000 and PowerND 65000 filters.
 The end result is that we achieve excellent result in resolution and color rendition.

-As avid landscape photographers ourselves, we understand these filters are used in harsh environment, in places that could be rough, dirty, and wet.
-Therefore, filters should be able to repel water, oil, dust and dirt.
+As avid landscape photographers ourselves, we understand these filters are used in a harsh environment, in places that could be rough, dirty, and wet.
+Therefore, filters should be able to repel water, oil, dust, and dirt.

-Multiple layer of nano coating technology is applied to glass surfaces.
+Multiple layers of nano-coating technology are applied to glass surfaces.
 Perfluoropolyethers (PFPE) are used as hydrophobic and oleophobic coating agent.
-The end result is that water drop on the surface of the filter can maintain a static contact angle of 110 degrees.
+The end result is that water droplets on the surface of the filter can maintain a static contact angle of 110 degrees.
 Untreated glass can barely maintain 15 degrees.
-Even a well known brand’s 10 stop filter keeps less than 40 degrees and their 6 and 15 stop filters do not even have water repel coating.
+Even a well-known brand’s 10 stop filter keeps less than 40 degrees and their 6 and 15 stop filters do not even have water repel coating.

 Independent lab tests show the PowerND filters having very high resolution and color accuracy.

 Well known Schott B 270® i Ultra-White Glass is used for the PowerND filters, except the CR format which employs CORNING® GORILLA® GLASS.